-Acceptable outcomes not achievable in the available timeframes for an urgent response to the public health issue.
-AND AO11.2 Works for a public safety purpose have no viable alternative options and are only for: (1) signage or aids to navigation to warn the public of a safety hazard (for example, within a waterway to warn of submerged rocks, crocodiles, marine stingers) (2) preventing an impending public safety issue (for example, beach cleaning to remove dangerous items such as syringes) (3) removal of a hazard to public safety that has resulted from a specific unforseen event (for example, a fallen tree that is a danger to safe navigation, sediment deposited by a flood that is a danger to safe access to a public boat ramp; cleanup of an oil spill) (4) construction of a public marine stinger net to enable safe community use of the declared fish habitat area (5) placement of a cyclone mooring identified under a cyclone contingency plan by the harbour master or controlling port authority or corporation, and located in accordance with a cyclone mooring plan. and tocated in accordance with a cyclone mooning plan.
-AO12.1 There is a demonstrated overriding need for public infrastructure to facilitate fishing, the development has a direct link to the activity of fishing and: is a public jetty, pontoon, boat ramp or fishing platform the proposed location has been identified as the most suitable through a strategic planning document associated infrastructure that does not have a physical requirement to be within a declared fish habitat area is not located in the declared fish habitat area (for example, boat trailer parks, car parks, rest rooms).
+Performance outcomes Acceptable outcomes Performance outcomes not achievable in the available timeframes for an urgent response to the public health issue.
+AND AO11.2 Works for a public safety purpose have no viable alternative options and are only for: (1) signage or aids to navigation to warn the public of a safety hazard (for example, within a waterway to warn of submerged rocks, crocodiles, marine stingers) (2) preventing an impending public safety issue (for example, beach cleaning to remove dangerous items such as syringes) (3) removal of a hazard to public safety that has resulted from a specific unforseen event (for example, a fallen tree that is a danger to safe navigation, sediment deposited by a flood that is a danger to safe access to a public boat ramp; cleanup of an oil spill) (4) construction of a public marine stinger net to enable safe community use of the declared fish habitat area (5) placement of a cyclone mooring identified under a cyclone contingency plan by the harbour master or controlling port authority or corporation, Dala II.
+In fact stand to the facility of a finite set and located in accordance with a cyclone mooring plan.
+Public infrastructure to facilitate fishing PO12 Development that is public infrastructure to AO12.1 There is a demonstrated overriding need for public infrastructure to facilitate fishing minimises impacts on the declared fish habitat area. facilitate fishing , the development has a direct link to the activity of fishing and: dectared fish habitat area.
+(1) is a public jetty, pontoon, boat ramp or fishing platform (2) the proposed location has been identified as the most suitable through a strategic planning document (3) associated infrastructure that does not have a physical requirement to be within a declared fish habitat area is not located in the declared fish habitat area (for example, boat trailer parks, car parks, rest rooms).
 AND AO12.2 The structure does not require dredging within the declared fish habitat area for access.
-AO13.1 Works for the construction of subterranean public infrastructure will: be placed below the existing substrate surface level have no viable alternative route that does not require works within a declared fish habitat area allow satisfactory restoration of the substrate surface.
-AO14.1 A temporary structure is located in part of the declared fish habitat area for which the applicant can demonstrate a level of 'rights' or interests.
+Providing subterranean public infrastructure PO13 Development that is providing AO13.1 Works for the construction of subterranean public infrastructure will: subterranean public infrastructure to transect (1) be placed below the existing substrate surface level the declared fish habitat area minimises impacts (2) have no viable alternative route that does not require works within a on the declared fish habitat area . declared fish habitat area (3) allow satisfactory restoration of the substrate surface.
+Constructing a temporary structure PO14 Development for a temporary structure AO14.1 A temporary structure is located in part of the declared fish habitat minimises impacts on the declared fish habitat area for which the applicant can demonstrate a level of 'rights' or interests. area .
 AND AO14.2 A temporary structure has a documented and measurably lesser impact on the declared fish habitat area than all other reasonable options.
 AND AO14.3 The temporary structure is for a public benefit project.
 AND AO14.4 A temporary structure is in place for no more than six weeks.
-OR AO14.5 Structures with a demonstrated negligible impact (for example, a temporary pipeline placed on the substrate surface of a declared fish habitat area where there is no damage through access or any outflow from the pipe into the area) may be left in place for up to six months.
+OR AO14.5 Structures with a demonstrated negligible impact (for example, a